lpryszcz/htseq/doc/index.rst

 * For downloads and installation instructions, see :ref:`install`.

-* For an example on the kind of analyses you can do with HTSeq and the design of the package, see :ref:`tour`.
+* For a thorough example, see :ref:`tour`.

+* For tutorials about specific analyses, see :ref:`tutorials`.

 * For documentation on `htseq-count`, see :ref:`htseqcount`.

-* See the reference documentation for details on specific functions.
+* Reference API documentation is available on the other pages.

 Citation
 ========